 Motorcycle and Bicycle Fatalities on the Rise

 Over the past decade, motorcycle and bicycle fatalities due to collisions with other vehicles have increased.
 This is a trend that is seen all over the entire country.
-It’s a trend that a car accident lawyer in Framingham can say has resulted in more personal injury claims.
+It’s a trend that a Boston car accident lawyer or Boston truck accident lawyer can say has resulted in more personal injury claims.

 As for why the fatalities keep increasing, it’s rather obvious – motorcyclists and bicyclists are exposed and their safety equipment is very limited.
 They don’t have seatbelts, airbags, or anything around them that protects them from an impact and motorists are becoming more careless.
 What safety equipment motorcyclists do use isn’t fail-proof.
 Even a helmet isn’t going to guarantee that a head injury isn’t going to happen.
 The National Highway Traffic Safety Administration (NHTSA) says that helmets only save lives in 39 percent of crashes.